 The Graph Isomorphism problem asks whether two given graphs are isomorphic or in other words whether there is a bijection between the nodes of the two graphs, preserving the adjacency relation.
-Graph Isomorphism is one of the few problems in NP that is not known to be in P or NP-complete.
+Graph Isomorphism is one of the few problems in NP that is not know to be in P or NP-complete.
 On the other hand, for many restricted graph classes like trees, graphs of bounded degree or partial k-trees, efficient algorithms for the isomorphism problem are known.
 We consider in this column the class of planar graphs and for simplicity restrict ourselves to undirected simple graphs.
 A graph is planar if it can be drawn in the plane without any crossing edges.
 A special class of planar graphs is that of 3-connected planar graphs.
 A graph is k-connected if it remains connected after deleting k arbitrary vertices.
-It was shown in 1933 that 3-connected planar graphs have exactly two planar embeddings [22].
-This fact was used by Weinberg in 1966 to give an $O(n^2)$ algorithm for testing isomorphism of 3-connected planar graphs [21] (althrough the paper, n is the number of vertices of the input graphs).
+It was shown in 1933 that 3-connected planar graphs have exactly two planar embeddings [?].
+This fact was used by Weinberg in 1966 to give an $O(n^2)$ algorithm for testing isomorphism of 3-connected planar graphs [?] (n is the number of vertices of the input graphs).
 The idea of the algorithm is simple, the two given graphs are embedded in the plane and it is tested whether the embedding of the first graph is isomorphic to one of the two possible embeddings of the second graph.
-It suffices to fix an arbitrary edge e in one graph and run through all the edges e' of the other graph, i.e. test whether there exists an automorphism which maps e onto e'.
 With this method it is also possible to efficiently assign codes to 3-connected planar graphs as a way to identify them.
 This means that there is an efficiently computable function mapping graphs to strings or codes, so that two graphs are mapped to the same code if and only if they are isomorphic.
-Hopcroft and Tarjan extended Weinberg's algorithm and gave the first polynomial time algorithm for the isomorphism of planar graphs [8].
-In their algorithm the graphs are divided first in connected components, these are subdivided in biconnected components and finally these components are partitioned in triconnected components.
+Hopcroft and Tarjan extended Weinberg's algorithm and gave the first polynomial time algorithm for the isomorphism of planar graphs [?].
+In their algorithm the graphs are divided first in connected components, these are subdivided in biconnected components and finally these components are partitioned in 3-connected components.
 An initial connected component has articulation points separating its biconnected components from each other.
 These initial components are represented by a tree-like structure containing vertices for articulation points and vertices for biconnected components.
-In a similar way, the biconnected components are represented by tree structures containing vertices for its triconnected components and vertices for pairs of nodes (called separating pairs) which are separating these components.
-A triconnected component is either a 3-connected graph, a cycle or a 3-bond.
-Each vertex representing a triconnected component is then labeled with the code of the component and the whole structure can then be tested for isomorphism in a similar way as it is done for tree isomorphism.
-The original algorithm had a running time of $O(n^2)$ .
-This was then improved to $O(n \log n)$ in [10] and finally Hopcroft and Wang [11] obtained a linear time algorithm for the isomorphism of planar graphs.
-Recently Kukluk, Holder, and Cook [13] gave an $O(n^2)$ algorithm for planar graph isomorphism, which is suitable for practical applications.
+In a similar way, the biconnected components are represented by tree structures containing vertices for its 3-connected components and vertices for pairs of nodes (called separating pairs) separating these components.
+Each vertex representing a 3-connected component is then labeled with the code of the component and the whole structure can then be tested for isomorphism in a similar way as it is done for tree isomorphism.
+The original algorithm had a running time of $O(n^2)$.
+This was then improved to $O(n \log n)$ in [?] and finally Hopcroft and Wang [?] obtained a linear time algorithm for the isomorphism of planar graphs.
+Recently Kukluk, Holder, and Cook [?] gave an $O(n^2)$ algorithm for planar graph isomorphism, which is suitable for practical applications.

-\Universität Ulm, Institut für Theoretische Informatik, fabian.wagner@uni-ulm.de
+^{}Universität Ulm, Institut für Theoretische Informatik, fabian.wagner@uni-ulm.de